BobTheHacker1234/STUDI-AI-HOMEWORK-ASSIATANT/README.md

 - 🔔 **Smart Reminders** – Never miss a deadline again.

 ## 🚀 Getting Started
+1. Copy and Paste all the code into a .html file
-1. Go to Google's Gemini and copy the API key
+2. Go to Google's Gemini and copy the API key
-2. Paste the API key in the API line of code with the empty quotations it should look like this key = ""
+3. Paste the API key in the API line of code with the empty quotations it should look like this key = ""
-3. Run the code and enjoy or right click on the file and open with desired web browser!
+4. Run the code in a code editor or right-click on the file and open with desired web browser!